espruino/BangleApps/README.md

 * Run your personal `Bangle App Loader` at https://\<your-github-username\>.github.io/BangleApps/index.html to load apps onto your device
 * Your apps should be inside it - if there are problems, check your web browser's 'developer console' for errors

+**Note:** It's a great idea to get a local copy of the repository on your PC, then run `bin/sanitycheck.js` - it'll run through a bunch of common issues that there might be.

 Be aware of the delay between commits and updates on github.io - it can take a few minutes (and a 'hard refresh' of your browser) for changes to take effect.

 ### Offline